Thaistg11/EmployeeM/README.md

 ## Future Improvements

-While **EmployeeM** provides full functionality for employee management, role-based access, and department theme customization, it’s important to note that the application **did not focus extensively on user experience (UX) design**.
+While **EmployeeM** provides full functionality for employee management, role-based access, and department theme customization, it’s important to note that the **main focus of this project has been the backend and database layer**.

+The application prioritizes:
+- Secure authentication and authorization
+- Role-based data access
+- Efficient database operations with ADO.NET
+- Scalable and maintainable backend architecture

+As a result, the **frontend and overall user experience (UX/UI)** were not the primary focus in this version.

-Planned improvements include:
+Planned improvements for future releases include:
+- A more modern and user-friendly interface

-- Enhancing the **user interface** with more intuitive navigation and visually appealing layouts.
+- Improved navigation and visual design
-- Improving **mobile and tablet usability** with advanced responsive designs.
-- Adding **interactive feedback** for user actions (e.g., confirmations, alerts, and notifications).
-- Streamlining **theme customization** to make it more user-friendly.
-- Implementing **advanced search and filtering** options for quicker data access.

-These enhancements are part of future development plans to improve **usability, accessibility, and overall user satisfaction**.
+- Interactive elements and better accessibility support
+- Streamlined theme customization options

+These enhancements will make the system not only **powerful in functionality** but also **intuitive and enjoyable to use**.

 ---